 An exceptional meteorological phenomenon!

-Often wrongly referred to as a “hurricane”, it was in fact a mid-latitude depression of rare intensity.
-Its atmospheric pressure dropped to 948 hPa in Brest, a record since the station was established in 1945.
-The storm’s movement speed, around 110 km/h, contributed to amplifying its devastating effects.
+Often mistakenly described as a hurricane, it was in fact a depression in the mid-latitudes.
+Its atmospheric pressure dropped to 948 hPa in Brest, a record since the station was created in 1945.
+Its speed, around 110 km/h, helped amplify its devastating effects.

 A turning point in storm management

-This extreme climatic event marked a turning point in the awareness of meteorological risks in Brittany and Normandy.
+This extreme weather event marked a turning point in awareness of the weather threat in Brittany and Normandy.

 It has led to improved warning systems and better preparedness for storms.